muzam1l/tclone-api/README.md

 # Deploying

-You will need some environment variables to run this, below is the how your environment variables should look like (`.env` file on local and heroku variables on heroku and something similar elsewhere)
+You will need some environment variables to run this, below is the how your environment variables should look like.

 ```bash
 MONGO_URL=<link to atlas address or wherever your mongoDB is deployed, defaults to 'mongodb://localhost/test'>